Corticosteroid Use In Rheumatoid Arthritis

-“Some of the side effects include weight gain, thinning of the skin, which can lead to increased bruising, says Stanley Cohen, MD, past president of the American College of Rheumatology ( ACR) and a practicing rheumatologist in Dallas.
+“Some of the side effects include weight gain and thinning of the skin, which can lead to increased bruising,” says Stanley Cohen, MD, clinical professor of medicine at the University of Texas Southwestern Medical School in Dallas.
 “There’s acceleration of bone loss with higher risk of fracture, increases in blood sugar and in every clinical trial, the group of patients on prednisone always had a greater risk of infection.”

-Elena M. Massarotti, MD, a rheumatologist at the Brigham and Women’s Hospital, Boston, Mass., and an associate professor at Harvard University, calls the use of prednisone and other corticosteroids “the classic double-edged sword.”
+Elena M. Massarotti, MD, rheumatologist and associate professor at Harvard Medical School in Boston, calls the use of prednisone and other corticosteroids “the classic double-edged sword.”

 Corticosteroids reduce inflammation because they are chemically similar to the body’s natural anti-inflammatory substance, cortisol, which is produced by the adrenal glands.
 In RA, the inflammatory response within the joints is greatly exaggerated – such that the body’s natural supply of cortisol is insufficient to relieve symptoms.

 Aside from side effects, one of the dangers of using glucocorticoids is sudden withdrawal.
-As the body gets used to what it senses is extra “cortisol” on board, it slows down production of the real thing.
+As the body gets used to what it senses as extra “cortisol,” it slows down production of the real thing.
 Gradually lowering the dose of the corticosteroid gives the adrenal glands time to step-up natural production, thus preventing such withdrawal symptoms as severe weakness and fatigue.

 While some RA patients may be leery of corticosteroids, others embrace them – and no wonder, says Dr. Cohen.
 “They make the patient feel tremendously better.”